Fergana: History

 Fergana first appears in written records in the 5th-century.
 However, archeological evidence demonstrates that the city had been populated since the Chalcolithic period.
-Like many other Central Asian places in the sixth and seventh-centuries, Fergana was ruled by the Western Turkic Khaganate.
+Like many other parts of Central Asia in the sixth and seventh-centuries, Fergana was ruled by the Western Turkic Khaganate.
 Although it was still predominantly inhabited by eastern Iranians, many Turks had also started to settle there.
 The city of Fergana was refounded in 1876 as a garrison town and colonial appendage to Margilan (13+1/2 mi to the northwest) by the Russian Empire.